acolytec3/brightIdSDK/README.md

 # 🎉 Features

-Exposes all necessary functions for integrating an application with BrigthID as well as testing methods to make sure its all working.
+Exposes all necessary functions for integrating an application with BrightID as well as testing methods to make sure its all working.

 # ⚙ Install